theonjs/theon/README.md

 We have the following requirements:

 - The HTTP API only uses JSON as interchange format.
-- We have to pass a header to define the API version
+- We have to pass a header to define the API version we want to use.
-- Resource resources are protected and requests must be autenticated
+- Certain resources are protected and we must to pass an authorization token.

-And we have the following HTTP interface:
+We have the following HTTP interface:

 - POST /api/auth/login
 - POST /api/auth/signup